Midhurst Rother College

 Winchester's Partnership with Midhurst Rother College

-Above all, and key to the success of these first five years, Winchester has helped Midhurst develop effective governance to ensure support, advice and encouragement for the Principal as he grappled with the many issues and problems of staffing, management structure, goal-setting and tone-raising essential for lifting Midhurst towards the outstanding school it is becoming.
+Above all, and key to the success of our partnership, Winchester helps Midhurst with effective school governance to ensure support, advice and encouragement for the Principal as he deals with the many issues and problems of staffing, management structure, goal-setting and tone-raising which lifted Midhurst to the outstanding school it became in the OFSTED judgement of 2013.
 Good governance requires many hours of commitment.
-From the beginning our Local Governing Body adopted a Memorandum of Understanding for governance (endorsed by UL) in which were enshrined independence and the acquisition of a skills-base necessary for sustaining good governance of a good school.
-Winchester has provided from the beginning a don with a dedicated purpose of liaison and development with Midhurst staff; and three members of the Midhurst LGB, including a Fellow of Winchester and the Headmaster.
-The Chairman of the LGB is an OW.
+At the beginning of our partnership Midhurst adopted a Memorandum of Understanding for governance (endorsed by UL) in which were enshrined independence and the acquisition of a skills-base necessary for sustaining good governance of a good school.
+Winchester provides a don with a dedicated purpose of liaison and development with Midhurst staff; and three Governors, including a Fellow of Winchester and the Headmaster.
 The relationships which have developed at both personal and institutional levels have brought about a remarkable transformation at Midhurst and for both schools a new dimension of educational awareness and opportunity between maintained and private sectors.
 This has proved to be a true partnership.